 As shown in the above video, OneNote UWP needs more time to find the results, if you don’t limit the scope.
 While the results were available instanly in OneNote desktop, it took 4 seconds in OneNote UWP (and more than 1 minute in OneNote Online !).

 On the other side, navigating through OneNote UWP’ results is super easy :

 - the results’ pane remains anchored on the left until you close it, so you can skim each note, without loosing the results’ pane,

-- press TAB 3 times, and you’ll reach the first result of the list ; use top and down arrows to navigate through the results ; press ENTER to reach the selected page.
+- press TAB 3 times, and you’ll reach the first result of the list ; use up and down arrows to navigate through the results ; press ENTER to reach the selected page.

 I also noticed that OneNote UWP finds results which OneNote desktop don’t : in my company, the part numbers format is AB.70xxx.CDE.
 The “root” is 70xxx, and thus most of my search are at the “root” level :

 Side Note : Ctrl E is the shortcut to search in all notes / Ctrl F to search in current page.
 Same in OneNote desktop and UWP.

 By the way, on a related topics : while you are in a note in OneNote UWP : Ctrl Alt F bring the focus to the note pane.
 Arrows (up and down) move across your note’ list, while right & left arrows expand or collapse sub-pages.
 Enter bring the focus back in the selected page.